zeropaper/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 ![Consent App asking the user to grant the requested scopes to the application](../../images/articles/oauth2/consent-3.png)

-Once logged in and authorized, ORY Hydra will issue an access, a refresh if scope `offline` was granted, and an ID token if scope `openid` was granted.
+Once logged in and authorized, Ory Hydra will issue an access, a refresh if scope `offline` was granted, and an ID token if scope `openid` was granted.

-## Continue Learning about ORY Hydra OAuth2 and OpenID Connect Server
+## Continue Learning about Ory Hydra OAuth2 and OpenID Connect Server

 That's it, this article shows how to have a running OAuth2 server with an exemplary identity provider, and perform an OAuth2 request.
 Using the token from